aidalinfo/extract-kit/packages/pdf-processor/README.md

-# Extract Kit 🚀
+# PDF Processor

+> This library is part of the [Extract Kit](https://github.com/aidalinfo/extract-kit) monorepo.

-Welcome to **Extract Kit** - a powerful, modern PDF data extraction solution powered by AI vision models!
+Welcome to **PDF Processor** - a powerful, modern PDF data extraction solution powered by AI vision models!
 Transform your PDFs into structured, validated data with ease.

 > 🌟 **Inspired by [Sparrow](https://github.com/katanaml/sparrow)** - This project builds upon the innovative concepts from Katana ML's Sparrow framework, reimagined with modern TypeScript, Bun runtime, and enhanced AI vision capabilities.

-## 🎯 What is Extract Kit?
+## 🎯 What is PDF Processor?

-Extract Kit is a production-ready TypeScript/Bun-based service that leverages cutting-edge AI vision models to intelligently extract structured data from PDF documents.
-Whether you're processing invoices, receipts, tables, or custom documents, Extract Kit makes it simple and reliable.
+PDF Processor is a production-ready TypeScript/Bun-based service that leverages cutting-edge AI vision models to intelligently extract structured data from PDF documents.
+Whether you're processing invoices, receipts, tables, or custom documents, this library makes it simple and reliable.

 ## ✨ Key Features